Click here to search this site

 5.2 Associate members may be included in the affiliated membership at a reduced fee as determined by Council.

 5.3 Where a person is a member of more than one club only one affiliation fee will be paid to the Association.
 In any competition conducted by the Association or under the rules of the Association competitors can only represent the club which has paid their affiliation fee.

-5.4 Overseas competitors are required to affiliate to the Association prior to participating in competition in New Zealand.
+5.4 Overseas competitors, entrants or visitors to New Zealand are required to affiliate to the Association prior to participating in competition in New Zealand.
 In this instance, the Council may elect to waive any affiliation fee.

 6. ANNUAL AND SPECIAL GENERAL MEETINGS

 6.1 Not less than 21 days notice shall be given in writing by the Secretary to all member clubs of the place and time of the meeting and of any business to be transacted.

 6.2 The Annual General Meeting of the Association shall be held during the annual championship meeting at such time and place as the Council shall determine.
 If for any reason no championship meeting is held in any one year the annual general meeting will be held at such time and place as the council shall determine, being not more than twelve months following the end of the financial year.
 The business of the Annual General Meeting shall be: